NowdotAI/NowAssistAgent/docs/source/key_concepts.rst

 Asynchronous execution
 ----------------------

-Motleycrew supports asynchronous execution of task units.
+NowDotAIcrew supports asynchronous execution of task units.
 In this mode, the crew does not wait for the completion of a task unit before searching for others.
 Instead, it searches and queues the task units in an infinite loop till the queue is empty and no tasks are returning units.